-Head of School
+Head of the Village

-Prior to stepping into her current position, Abdul-Raheem challenged herself with a career law enforcement with the Trenton Police Department; designing and managing diversion, intervention and preventive programs for high-risk youth and juvenile offenders.
-Her leadership contributed to significant decline in recidivism, chronic absenteeism and crimes involving juveniles in the city of Trenton.
-In 2010, Ayana was invited to join the New Jersey Governor Young Women's Action Alliance Committee.
-The committee addressed the rising number of girls entering the Juvenile Justice System, and advocated the increase of gender responsive, culturally implicit programs and services for system impacted girls in New Jersey and throughout the United States.
+Prior to assuming her current role, Abdul-Raheem ventured into law enforcement with the Trenton Police Department(Juvenile Unit) as a personal challenge.
+During her time, she designed and oversaw diversion, intervention, and prevention programs for high-risk youth and juvenile offenders.
+Her leadership was instrumental in significantly decreasing recidivism rates, chronic absenteeism, and juvenile-related crimes in Trenton.
+In recognition of her expertise, Ayana was invited to join the New Jersey Governor Young Women's Action Alliance Committee in 2010.
+The committee focused on addressing the growing number of girls entering the Juvenile Justice System and advocated for gender-responsive, culturally-sensitive programs and services to benefit system-impacted girls across the United States.

-Ayana's experiences on the committee, in conjunction with maintaining a consistent juvenile caseload of 60% girls, led her to the realization that there were no resources and/or programs for system impacted girls in the city of Trenton.
-A proactive problem solver, in 2017,Ayana took matters into her own hands and began hosting "girls only" sessions; specifically targeting system impacted girls.
-These sessions ignited a vision which quickly evolved into HEY GIRL!
-Blossoming into Joy, a cultural rite of passage for girls and young women; also, the 1st program administered under Timbuk2 Academy Youth Services Division, In December 2020,HEY GIRL!
-Blossoming into Joy, was selected by the Office of the New Jersey Attorney to be administered in the juvenile detention facilities for girls in New Jerey.
+Ayana's involvement in the committee and her consistent work with a juvenile caseload consisting mostly of girls led her to realize that there was a lack of resources and programs for girls impacted by the system in Trenton.
+Taking matters into her own hands, Ayana started hosting "girls only" sessions in 2018, specifically targeting those affected by the system.
+This led to the creation of HEY GIRL!
+Blossoming into Joy, a cultural rite of passage program for girls and young women.
+This program became the first one offered under Timbuk2 Academy Youth Services Division.
+In December 2020, the Office of the New Jersey Attorney selected HEY GIRL!
+Blossoming into Joy to be administered in juvenile detention facilities for girls throughout the state.

 A current member of the Collation for Juvenile Justice based in Washington, DC, Ayana continues to study, train and advocate on behalf of disenfranchised children.

-Raised in Trenton, NJ,Ayanaearned a B.S. in Sociology from New Jersey City University and a Masters in Early Childhood Education.
+Raised in Trenton, NJ, Ayana earned a B.S. in Sociology from New Jersey City University and a Masters in Early Childhood Education.
 She is also a certified NFA- Youth Fire Setting Intervention Specialist.
-Ayana enjoys hiking in inature, laughing, thrifting, reupholstering furnitre and bacically anythign related to thte arts.
+Ayana enjoys hiking, flowers, nature, laughing, thrifting, reupholstering furniture and basically anything related to the arts.